Thanks everyone for all of your good wishes on the news of our expanding family. It’s an exciting time for our whole household.

-I’m touching on a few specifics for our training below.
+I’m touching on a few specifics for our training below, but this post is the kickoff to a series of more in-depth articles on each topic.
 As we publish new posts, we’ll link to them here so you can read all the entries in the series.
-In subsequent posts, I’ll dive more deeply into each topic, but to start off I want to share a bit of background on Bax’s experience and attitude with children.
+In subsequent posts, I’ll dive more deeply into each topic.

 Preparing your dog for your baby – know your dog

 Baxter joined our family four and a half years ago when he was 3 years old.
-We don’t know very much about his living situation before he joined his foster family, so I have no idea about his experience with children.
+We don’t know very much about his living situation before he joined his foster family.
+I have no idea about his experience with children.

 Baxter lived in a foster home for three weeks with lots of small children, and he did fine with everyone as far as we heard and saw.

 Since living with us, Baxter’s exposure to children has been minimal.
 We have nieces and nephews, but they’re not in his life every day.
-In Bax’s case, absence did not make the heart grow fonder, and he has become a bit uncertain around some children.
+In Bax’s case, absence did not make the heart grow fonder.
+He has become a bit uncertain around some children.
 What we’ve learned is Baxter thinks infants are boring and toddlers are a bit freaky.

 Babies get sniffed and then Baxter will lay down and doze—his normal routine.
 He’s not watchful, even if there is crying or other sounds.
-When baby is a bit bigger and sitting on his own to play on the floor, Baxter has been content to hang around and relax with everyone.
+When the baby is a bit bigger and sitting on his own, Baxter has been content to hang around and relax.

 Once babies start walking, Baxter becomes more watchful.
 He doesn’t like certain small people coming up to him or wanting to pet him.
 He will go up to them and sniff and tolerate being petted, but it’s on his terms.

 It also depends on the child.
 We have two nephews who are both 4 years old.
 They have very different energy levels, and Baxter reacts differently to each of them.
 It’s important that Baxter feels like he has a clear escape route when kids are around.
-He does pretty well with kids outside, but inside or anywhere he feels more trapped, he sometimes will growl to let us know he’s had enough.
+He does pretty well with kids outside.
+But iinside or anywhere he feels more trapped, he sometimes will growl to let us know he’s had enough.

 Growling is good.
 It lets us know he’s uncomfortable and we can address the situation.
 Growling is communication, not aggression.
 When Baxter growls, we can remove him (or the child) from the situation, redirect them and everyone carries on.

-Growling aside, we overall have a very easy going, low energy, lazy dog, and I’m hoping that attitude will give us a good foundation with our new baby.
-Our trainer was very encouraging because she said Baxter will have time to get used to the baby at various stages.
+Growling aside, we overall have a very easy going, low-energy, lazy dog.
+I’m hoping that attitude will give us a good foundation with our new baby.
+Our trainer was encouraging because she said Baxter will have time to get used to the baby at various stages.

-However, I don’t want to completely rely on my dog’s easy-going nature and assume that everything is going to be okay.
+However, I don’t want to completely rely on my dog’s easy-going nature.
+I can’t assume everything is going to be OK.
 So I came up with a list of things we’ve been working on to prepare Baxter for baby.